 Is this really the world we have made?
 Have we built this glistening tower of technology just to descend into ignorance and bloodshed?
 Imagine what we could do with the internet and global connectivity if we applied it to exploration, science, health, and medicine.

 My thoughts on this are incomplete, so I will just leave this hear and see if anyone comments.

 I saw a meme on social media recently that read, “Make racists afraid again.”
 You are so in love with hating racists that you don’t realize that they are already afraid.
 They would have to be to be racists.
 Maybe I’m asking too much to say, “Make racists realize that we are all human beings,” or even better, “Love racists and help them becomes better people, and eventually not racists at all.”

 And if they did, could you forgive them?
 Your hate goes pretty deep.
-You are eager to hate non-racists for single moments of racism they showed 40 years ago.
+You are eager to hate non-racists even for single moments of racism they showed 40 years ago.

 I know most of the people who hate racists are supposed to be on my side, but hating something never made it better.
 Even “hate racism” misses the point.
 What if we tried to understand racism?
 Maybe if we got a handle on its causes, we could make strides toward ending it.